 There are many today who believe that Jesus never existed.
 In fact, in some communist countries, that point of view is actually taught in school.
 The trouble is, there is more evidence for the existence of Jesus than for Julius Caesar.
 Even writers of the time make mention of him, including his enemies.
-The existence of the Christian church and numerous written records by his disciples, Government officials, historians and enemies only goes to prove that Jesus is a fact of history.
+The existence of the Christian church and the numerous written records by his disciples, Government officials, historians and enemies, only go to prove that Jesus is a fact of history.

 The evidence we possess in support of the Biblical record of Jesus is weighty indeed:

 i] The New Testament writers want us to understand and believe and so the last thing we can say of their record is that it is fiction.